Human Lost

-Human Lost (人間失格, Ningen Shikkaku) is a 2019 Japanese 3D animated science fiction film based on Osamu Dazai's 1948 novel No Longer Human and it is Polygon Pictures' first production not to get a Netflix release.
+Human Lost (HUMAN LOST 人間失格, Hyūman Rosuto: Ningen Shikkaku) is a 2019 Japanese 3D animated science fiction film directed by Fuminori Kizaki and Hiroshi Ootake, and produced by Polygon Pictures.
+It premiered in Japan in November 2019, and is loosely based on Osamu Dazai's 1948 novel No Longer Human.

 Plot

 In the year 2036, breakthroughs in medical technology have led to a system of nanomachines internally implanted in all humans that can reverse illness, injury and even death.
 But if a person severs their nanomachines from the system, they mutate into monstrous creatures known as "Lost".
 Yozo, Masao and Yoshiko are now "applicants" with special powers over the Lost.